rakshithaagowda/RecipeHub/readme.md

 RecipeHub includes an AI-powered recipe generator using **Google Gemini 2.5 Flash**.

-Simply enter the ingredients you have, and the AI generates a complete recipe with cooking instructions.
+Simply enter the ingredients you have available, and the AI generates a complete recipe with ingredients, cooking instructions, and useful cooking tips.

 Example: